kish-patel/DataCamp/README.md

 # DataCamp
-This repository contains data science course exercises I have completed on DataCamp.
+This repository contains a few of the Python Data Science course exercises I have completed on DataCamp.
 The datasets used are not included in this repository.